Romanian Fans Did Not Chant Putin’s Name During Football Match With Ukraine

 In their analysis, Mythdetector cited the Centre for Strategic Communication and Information Security of Ukraine, a governmental body fighting Russian disinformation, commented on the video.
 According to the Centre for Strategic Communication, the distributed video is fake since the content is digitally altered by adding the chants after the fact.

 According to the Centre for Strategic Communication and Information Security of Ukraine, the chant derives from the well-known Ukrainian song “Putin Khuylo” but the second word was intentionally omitted, making it seem like the chants were simply calling out “Putin”.
 This fake video was also covered by the Romanian media.
-Even though they could not lip-reading because the footage shows the fans facing away from the camera, they nevertheless concluded that the movements, shouts, and rhythm of the fans were unsynchronized, pointed out the Mythdetector.
+Even though they could not lip-read because the footage shows the fans facing away from the camera, they nevertheless concluded that the movements, shouts, and rhythm of the fans were unsynchronized, points the Mythdetector out.

-The voice was, most probably, taken from a 2021 video when Ukrainian fans on the match between Ukraine and Austria were singing ”Putin Khuylo”.
+The voice was, most probably, taken from a 2021 video when Ukrainian fans were singing ”Putin Khuylo” on the match between Ukraine and Austria.

 The authenticity of the “Putin” chants by Romanian fans is called into question, especially given their show of respect for Ukraine at the beginning of the match, as was noted by Mythdetector.
 German newspaper “Bild” specifies that at the beginning of the match, approximately 40 thousand Romanian fans chanted “Ukraine” for some time as a sign of respect and solidarity.

-Due to all of the above-noted facts, we assess the claim that Romanian fans chanted the name Putin during the football match with Ukraine as incorrect.
+Due to all of the above-noted facts, we assess the claim that Romanian fans chanted Putin’s name during the football match with Ukraine as untruthful.

 hubeng